The Future of Customer Experience Management

 The Future Is Collaborative

 Heightened collaboration will be a feature within company offices as well.
 The elimination of departmental silos is long overdue.
-A shared language for customer experience will be essential to this task.
 Opening up communication between marketing departments and engineering teams will improve everyone's comprehension, performance, and morale.

 Relational (Not Transactional) Customer Experience Management

-A business that stays competitive will need to respect this delicate balance.
+To stay competitive, a business will need to respect this delicate balance.
 Trustworthy, reliable infrastructure for customer experience data is the first step any business should take in this mission.
 You need to be confident that your systems are not vulnerable to hacks.
-Customers need to know that you're not selling their data around the world.
 Businesses must make their data collection purposes transparent and their privacy policies clear for every customer they engage.

 Your Staff Is The Future